Cutting the Cake, the First Dance & Evening Celebrations Wedding Photography

 Natural moments of the bride interacting with guests are most plentiful during the evening party.
 I try to take as many of these moments as possible to add to the couple’s photographic memories.

-After the first dace, the dance floor often goes quiet.
-However this guest made up for that with his exuberant and lively dancing.
+After the first dance, the dance floor often goes quiet.
+However, this guest made up for it with his exuberant, lively dancing.

 The Evening Entertainment